 Self-disclosure and Intimacy as Predictors of Responsiveness in Closed Women’s Groups on Facebook

+Author’s Name

+Affiliation

 Abstract

-The current research focuses on two closed Facebook groups founded and operated by women and targeting an exclusively female audience, with over 100,000 members each.
-By analyzing 433 posts from one group (study 1), and another 1070 posts from a second group (study 2), this paper aims to identify the relationships between levels of self-disclosure expressed in members’ posts, levels of intimacy with regard to the type of topics discussed, and the scale and nature of responsiveness to these posts.
-Findings indicate that there is a positive correlation between the level of self-disclosure in the posts and the scope of responsiveness as well as the extent to which the responses engage with the posts.
+The current research focuses on two closed Facebook groups founded and operated by women targeting an exclusively female audience, with over a hundred thousand members each.
+By analyzing 433 posts from one group (Study 1), and 1070 posts from a second group (Study 2), this paper aims to identify the relationships between levels of self-disclosure expressed in members’ posts, levels of intimacy with regard to the type of topics discussed, and the scale and nature of responsiveness to these posts.
+Findings indicate that there is a positive correlation between the level of self-disclosure in the posts and the level of responsiveness as well as the extent to which the responses engage with the posts.
 This correlation was evident mainly in the context of personal topics.
-In this sense, it appears that closed women’s groups on Facebook have the power to enrich users' lives with new opportunities for self-expression, socialization, and empowerment.
+In this sense, it appears that closed women’s groups on Facebook have the power to enrich users’ lives with new opportunities for self-expression, socialization, and empowerment.

 Keywords: closed Facebook groups, women, self-disclosure, intimacy, responsiveness

+The More I Open Up, the More You “Like” Me: Self-disclosure

+and Intimacy as Predictors of Responsiveness in Closed Women’s Groups on Facebook

-Fifteen years after the launching of Facebook, it is safe to say that online social networks have penetrated the lives of most people around the world, becoming integrated in many facets of their daily lives and activities.
+Fifteen years after Facebook was launched, it is safe to say that online social networks have penetrated the lives of most people around the world, thereby becoming integrated in many facets of their daily lives and activities.
 As a result, we have witnessed the proliferation of studies on numerous aspects of this phenomenon, some of which are dedicated to the existence, characteristics, and patterns of usage of closed Facebook groups.
 Among the multitude of virtual communities operating in the Israeli online space, there is a large number of closed Facebook groups founded and operated by women targeting an exclusively female audience.
 Some of these groups have tens of thousands of members, and a wide scope of activities is conducted in these frameworks.
 Some groups are designed for members familiar with one another in daily life (e.g., those who share a living environment), while in others, members do not know each other outside of the group.

-The current case study on closed women’s groups on Facebook focuses on two Israeli groups, with over 100,000 members each.
-The activity carried out within their frameworks is broad with a approxematly 5000 post each month.
-In this unique environment, numerous practices of socialization, intimacy, and self-disclosure, which are not usually seen in spheres of activity among strangers, are a routine part of the groups’ overall activities, thereby marking these closed women’s groups as worthy of study and understanding.
+The current study on closed women’s groups on Facebook focuses on two Israeli groups with over a hundred thousand members each.
+The activity carried out within their frameworks is broad and includes approximately five thousand posts each month.
+In this unique environment, numerous socialization, intimacy, and self-disclosure practices, which are usually uncommon among strangers, are a routine aspect of the groups’ overall activities.
+Thus, these closed women’s groups constitute domains worthy of research and further understanding.

 This study aims to identify the relationships between levels of self-disclosure expressed in members’ posts, levels of intimacy with regard to the type of topics raised and discussed, and the scale and nature of responsiveness to these posts.